benzend/no-touch-movers-form/README.md

-# No Touch Movers Form
+# About

-This is a form that sends data to mongodb, using express and mongoose.
-This form also sends data to an email at the same time.
+This is a form that sends data to a database and also to an email.

+# Techstack

+- Node.js
+- Plain HTML, CSS and JavaScript
+- MongoDB
+- Mongoose